 Staff will be expected to complete the EFL's safeguarding essentials online workshop, and where required complete the FA Safeguarding children course.
-This must complete the recertification every two years.
+The recertification must be completed every two years.

-All members of the safeguarding team are required to complete the FA Welfare officers course.
+The Senior Safeguarding team are required to complete the FA Welfare officers course.